medusajs/medusa/docs/content/plugins/cms/contentful/index.md

 :::

-Then, in `medusa-config.js` in the exported object, comment out or remove the SQLite database configurations and add the PostgreSQL database configurations:
+Then, in `medusa-config.js` in the exported object, add the PostgreSQL database configurations:

 ```jsx title=medusa-config.js
 module.exports = {